John Helms – Dallas Based Criminal Appellate Lawyer

 When you see television reports about criminal cases, they are almost about trials.
 This is because trials involve a lot of drama and emotion.
 Lawyers give impassioned speeches.
 Witnesses give dramatic accounts of what happened.
 Victims may break down in tears.
 All of these things are made for television.

 You almost never see television coverage of appeals.
 Why?
-Because the most important part of an appeal is the written arguments that the lawyers make to the court.
-Those written arguments are called “briefs.”
-They are in writing.
+Because the most important part of an appeal is the written arguments that the lawyers make to the court in the briefs they file.
 They are made by lawyers for lawyers.
 They are not good television material.

 So, unlike trial lawyers, appeals lawyers do most of their work in writing, and they address their arguments to judges, who are lawyers, not members of the community.
 There are no witnesses who testify in an appeal.
 Being a smooth talker, or a tough guy, or knowing a judge, just does not matter much at all for an appeal.